McRaeAlex/RustySnake/README.md

 Rusty is a battle snake built with Rocket, a rust web developement framework.

+The project was recently updated with version 1.0 of battlesnake.

 ## Note:

 If you just want to use this as the starter snake run this command in the directory.